DiiegoA/aplicando-la-orientacion-de-objetos-ONE/README.md

 ## Getting Started

-Welcome to the **[Nombre del Proyecto]**.
+Welcome to the **ScreenMatch**.
 This project is a Java-based system for managing and recommending movies, series, audio content (music, podcasts, and episodes), and purchases.
 It includes classes to handle titles, ratings, recommendations, and filters, with additional logging and purchase management functionalities.

 This project is designed to work seamlessly with **IntelliJ IDEA**.